 Images of a five year old Syrian boy - covered in dust and blood after being plucked from a bombed-out building - have gone viral after they were posted to social media, provoking widespread outrage and upset.

 The footage, released by opposition activists on Wednesday, showed the aftermath of an air strike in the city of Aleppo and encapsulated the human toll of Syria's five-year war.

-Khaled Khaled, an Aleppo-based member of the Syrian Civil Defense, a volunteer rescue group that operates in rebel-held territory, identified the boy as five-year-old Omran Daqneesh.
+Khaled Khaled, an Aleppo-based member of the Syrian Civil Defence, a volunteer rescue group that operates in rebel-held territory, identified the boy as five-year-old Omran Daqneesh.

-The boy was then rushed by members of the group, also known as the White Helmets, to a nearby hospital, Khaled told Al Jazeera.
+The boy was later rushed by members of the group, also known as the White Helmets, to a nearby hospital, Khaled told Al Jazeera.

 Three other people were killed and at least eight others, mostly women and children, were injured in the same air strike, according to Khaled.